rrosatti/rrosatti/README.md

 </br>

-Software Engineer with 3+ years of experience, mostly in Mobile Development using different technologies, such as React Native (Typescript, React Hooks, GraphQL/Apollo), Flutter (Dart) and iOS (Swift).
+Software Engineer with 5+ years of experience, mostly in Mobile Development using different technologies, such as React Native (Typescript, React Hooks, GraphQL/Apollo, REST API, React Query, i18next, React Native Firebase, React Navigation, Styled Components / StyleSheet, Yup, Native Modules implemented for iOS and Android, Bitrise for build & deploy), Flutter (Dart) and iOS (Swift).
 Familiarity with both Linux and OSX.
-Always interested in dive into new technologies and face new challenges.
+Interested in dive into new technologies and face new challenges.

 ## GitHub Stats